qlik-oss/gopherciser/docs/settingup.md

     * `legacy`: Upload the file using a single POST payload (legacy file upload mode).
 * `filename`: Local file to send as payload.
 * `spaceid`: DEPRECATED
-* `destinationspaceid`: Destination space, specified by ID.
+* `destinationspaceid`: Specify destination space by ID.
-* `destinationspacename`: Destination space, specified by name.
+* `destinationspacename`: Specify destination space by name.
 * `title`: Name of the app to upload (supports the use of [session variables](#session_variables)).
 * `stream`: (optional) Name of the private collection or public tag under which to publish the app (supports the use of [session variables](#session_variables)).
 * `streamguid`: (optional) GUID of the private collection or public tag under which to publish the app.